-- Calendars - Adopted district calendar, as well as individual school and program calendars
+- Calendars - o Adopted district calendar, as well as individual school and program calendars - Bell Schedules - For all schools that educate secondary students (grades 6-12), including K-8, Middle, Junior and Senior/High Schools, etc.

-- Bell Schedules - For all schools that educate secondary students (grades 6-12), including K-8, Middle, Junior and Senior/High Schools, etc. - Must provide all bell schedules used by the school including, but not limited to, "regular" weekly bell schedules (Monday through Friday), early release, late start, finals, etc. - o Should include: - Start and end times for each period for every day of the week - Time set aside (start and end times) for lunch and passing periods - Individual Student Schedules - Documentation evidencing individual student schedules as of the pupil enrollment count date for all secondary students (usually grades 6-12) - Documentation should reflect all scheduled classes equal to one half of the school year (i.e., semester calendar = first semester schedule, trimesters = first and second trimester schedules, quarters = first and second quarter schedules, hexters = first, second, and third hexter schedules, etc.). - Examples of acceptable documentation evidencing student schedules include, but are not limited to: - Student schedules generated out of the student information system (SIS) that align with the school's bell schedule - Master schedule and student list for students participating in a program in which all students follow the same schedule, etc. For example, this may include students in grades 6-8 who are attending a "K-8" school or secondary students attending an alternative high school in which they are scheduled to attend a given "session." - Individualized Education Program (IEP) service delivery pages - Student handbook for each high school that outlines the expectations for any off-site courses and any alternative programs offered by the school - District or school course catalog(s) (if requested at the time of audit)
+- Must provide all bell schedules used by the school including, but not limited to, "regular" weekly bell schedules (Monday through Friday), early release, late start, finals, etc. - Should include: - Start and end times for each period for every day of the week - Time set aside (start and end times) for lunch and passing periods - Individual Student Schedules - Documentation evidencing individual student schedules as of the pupil enrollment count date for all secondary students (usually grades 6-12) - Documentation should reflect all scheduled classes equal to one half of the school year (i.e., semester calendar = first semester schedule, trimesters = first and second trimester schedules, quarters = first and second quarter schedules, hexters = first, second, and third hexter schedules, etc.). - Examples of acceptable documentation evidencing student schedules include, but are not limited to: - Student schedules generated out of the student information system (SIS) that align with the school's bell schedule - Master schedule and student list for students participating in a program in which all students follow the same schedule, etc. For example, this may include students in grades 6-8 who are attending a "K-8" school or secondary students attending an alternative high school in which they are scheduled to attend a given "session." - Individualized Education Program (IEP) service delivery pages - Student handbook for each high school, if available - District or school course catalog(s) (if requested at the time of audit)